Press Releases

 March 15, 2018

 MADISON, Wis. – In celebration of World Water Day, Madison Metropolitan Sewerage District will host a special program and tour focused on water conservation, wetland restoration and sustainability on Thursday evening, March 22.
-The event is free and open to the public with a tour of the District’s sustainability award-winning facilities and presentations on wetland ... read full story
+The event is free and open to the public with a tour of the District’s sustainability award-winning facilities and presentations on wetland and habitat restoration efforts.
+“This year’s World Water Day is focused on exploring nature-based solutions to the water challenges of the 21st century – a call to action we take very seriously,” said Michael Mucha,

 Read full story